Design Custom Gear

 - Don’t struggle or force it.
 This could make the situation worse and damage the fabric and zipper.
 And be sure to remove the garment first so you can get a better view and approach it from the right angle.

-- If there is no fabric or threads to pull out, use a pencil to coat the teeth with graphite (both sides of zipper if possible).
-You can also use a small amount of dish soap or petroleum jelly, applied with a cotton swab.
+- If there is no fabric or threads to pull out, use a pencil to coat the teeth with graphite (both sides of the zipper if possible).
+You can also use a small amount of dish soap or petroleum jelly applied with a cotton swab.

-- After it’s unstuck, examine the teeth to make sure they’re not damaged.
+- After it’s unstuck, examine the teeth to ensure they’re not damaged.
 Straighten them out if they’re bent.
 And check the fabric for any damage or a crimp that may cause the same thing to happen in the future.

-Bonus tip: Hold the zipper slider by the body (rather then the pull tab).
+Bonus tip: Hold the zipper slider by the body (rather than the pull tab).
 It’s closer to the teeth so provides more control, and will help prevent damage.

 How to fix a zipper that comes off track

 - Find the bottom of the zip.
 It’s usually the end closest to the ground (when wearing the garment).
-If you can tell, look for the end with the extra square section of fabric past the zipper.
+Look for the end with the extra square section of fabric past the zipper if you can tell.